 No text before or after the JSON.

-Pro tip: Claude and GPT-4 support "JSON mode" โ€” where it's virtually impossible to get non-JSON output.
+Pro tip: Claude and GPT-4 support "JSON mode"—where it is impossible to get anything other than JSON.

 [Role] You are an experienced sales analyst with a focus on B2B SaaS.